-(b) The carrying amounts of 'trade and other payables' approximate their amortized cost.
+b) The carrying amounts of 'Trade and other payables' approximate their amortized cost.

-9. GRANTS INCOME
+9. GRANTS

-The FiTI Association received the following two grants during the financial year under review:
+The FiTI executed activities under the following two grants during the financial year 2021:

-(i) The FiTI's main source of income for 2020 came from a grant by the Gordon and Betty Moore Foundation.
-This grant ("Increasing Transparency in Fisheries Management in Africa and Latin America Grant ID: GBMF8722") was awarded to the HUMBOLDT-VIADRINA in 2019.
-Despite the subsequent legal institutionalization of the FiTI, the ultimate responsibility for the Grant's overall management and responsible use of funds remains with the original grant recipient, the HUMBOLDT-VIADRINA Governance Platform GmbH in Germany.
+a) The FiTI's main source of income for 2021 came from a grant by the Gordon and Betty Moore Foundation [Grant: GBMF].1 This grant ("Increasing Transparency in Fisheries Management in Africa and Latin America Grant ID: GBMF8722") was awarded to the Berlin Governance Platform gGmbH2 in 2019.
+Despite the subsequent legal institutionalization of the FiTI, the ultimate responsibility for the grant's overall management and responsible use of funds remained with the original grant recipient, the Berlin Governance Platform in Germany.
 However, the association of the FiTI, and in particular its executive body, the FiTI International Secretariat, has assumed the financial management of the grant funds since March 2020.
 This was approved by the Moore Foundation.
-The FiTI and the HUMBOLDT-VIADRINA work closely to administer the funds and fulfil the reporting obligations towards the Moore Foundation.
+The FiTI and the Berlin Governance Platform worked closely to administer the funds and fulfil the reporting obligations towards the Moore Foundation.